atom-box/eleventy-base-blog/posts/matomo-documentation.md

 ## Best place to read about Matomo
-If *you* want to learn about Matomo, go to the official help site itself: https://matomo.org/help/  It is readable, organized, clear.
-And if you go down the many roads, it is enormous, but upon first arriving, it doesn't feel enormous.
+If *you* want to learn about Matomo, go to the official help site itself.
+Make this page your home page for explorations, it leads to all of the good stuff: https://matomo.org/help/

+The Help docs are readable, organized, clear.
+And if you go down the many roads, the site is enormous, but upon first arriving, it doesn't feel enormous.
 You only encounter the enormity once you go to your section of interest.
 Once there, things can go deeper and deeper.
 But only if you keep digging.
 The overall UX is excellent, in other words: the site opens up like a fractal in a video game where you walk closer and closer to a distant cliff in the video game and the landscape resolution keeps improving.

 What follows is a random fly by of Matomo's docs.